aelishRollo/codewars/README.md

-Everyday, the first thing I do is solve a Codewar!
+Everyday, the first thing I do is solve a Codewars Kata!

 ## Optimizations